-The consolidated financial statements for the year ended 31 December 2016, comprise the Company and its Subsidiaries, Arab Australia Capital Markets Pty Ltd and the Petra Trusts.
+The consolidated financial statements for the year ended 31 December 2017, comprise the Company and its Subsidiaries, Arab Australia Capital Markets Pty Ltd and the Trust.
 Arab Bank plc is the ultimate controlling entity.

-The Group is a for-profit entity and primarily involved in investment, corporate and retail banking.
+The Group is a for-profit entity and primarily involved in corporate and retail banking.